Learning Generalizable Tool-use Skills through Trajectory Generation: Results

 \section{Results}

-As shown below, we demonstrate that ToolGen is able to perform well on a variety of manipulation tasks with novel tools with just \textit{a single} model trained across multiple tasks and tools.
+As shown below, we demonstrate that ToolGen is able to perform well on a variety of manipulation tasks with novel tools using just \textit{a single} model trained across multiple tasks and tools.
 Notably, we train with demonstrations from only one training tool per task and we test on several unseen tools, demonstrating our method's generalization abilities.
-We additionally evaluate ToolGen on real world observations to highlight its effectiveness when transferred to the real world.
+We additionally evaluate ToolGen on real world observations and use a Franka Panda robot to execute the predicted trajectory.
+For real world experiments, we include both the qualitative results and quantitative results to highlight our policy's effectiveness when transferred to the real world.